David and Jonathan window (detail) from St. Mark's Portobello, Edinburgh, Scotland, 1882

 by Trudie Barreras

-A more traditional view is presented by 16th-century Italian painter Cima da Conegliano (above).
-In both images David is still carrying the head of Goliath as he bonds with his new friend Jonathan, hinting at the union of violence and eroticism.
-In contrast Atlanta artist Trudie Barreras shows the new friends putting aside their armor to make a covenant with each other (left).
+In contrast Atlanta artist Trudie Barreras shows the new friends both putting aside their armor to make a covenant with each other (left).

 The Bible chronicles the ups and downs of David and Jonathan’s relationship over the next 15 years, including tears and kisses.
+King Saul is jealous of David's popularity and keeps trying to kill him, while his son Jonathan rescues his friend in various ways.
 An 18th-century German “friendship medal” (below) captures another highlight as Jonathan pledges to David, “I will do the desires of your heart” (“Ich will die thun was dein Herz begehrt”) from 1 Samuel 20:4.

 German friendship medal of Jonathan and David by Philipp Heinrich Müller, c.1710 (Wikimedia Commons)